Proprietary Trading – Pros And Cons (A Personal Experience – Prop Trading Strategies)

-There are both pros and cons of being a proprietary trader.
+There are both pros and cons to being a proprietary trader.
 Proprietary trading might not be so different than retail trading and you can mostly trade proprietary trading strategies as a retail client.
 The biggest advantage of being a proprietary trader is leverage.

-First a disclaimer: I am by no means an expert in the business of proprietary trading but hopefully I can provide some “insights” into the proprietary trading business via my trading.
-This article is pretty personal and based on almost two decades of proprietary trading experience – not any summary made by someone with no trading experience.
+First, a disclaimer: I am by no means an expert in the business of proprietary trading but hopefully, I can provide some “insights” into the proprietary trading business via my trading.
+This article is personal and based on almost two decades of proprietary trading experience – not any summary made by someone with no trading experience.

 What is proprietary trading?

 The most basic definition of proprietary trading is trading to make a profit rather than earning a commission or trading on behalf of clients.
 Proprietary traders can be hedge funds, banks, brokerage firms, or many other types of institutions.
 The firms use their capital to engage in trading to make a profit.